- •

 Can I reserve a cabin when sailing from Leros (All Ports) to Athens (All Ports)?

-Yes, you can book a cabin on the BLUE STAR 2, BLUE STAR PATMOS ferries from Leros (All Ports) to Athens (All Ports).
+Yes, you can book a cabin on the BLUE STAR 1, BLUE STAR 2, BLUE STAR PATMOS ferries from Leros (All Ports) to Athens (All Ports).
 Cabins offer a comfy way to rest during the trip, with both private and shared options available.
 During booking, you’ll clearly see which ships and routes have cabins.
 Just make sure to check the departure [Lakki, Leros] and arrival ports [Piraeus] to choose what suits you best.
 It's a good idea to book early to secure your preferred cabin.

 Taking your pet on board to Athens (All Ports)